 In March 2018 I went to the Philippines for a vacation… and I returned with a stray dog.

-Mena (as we’ve named her) was a stray dog who stole our hearts when she refused to let us leave Bantayan without her, swimming after our boat as we left the island, and then standing on a sandbar crying for us as we drove away.
-We met her on our first day on the island and she stayed by our side until we left.
+Mena (as we’ve named her) was a stray dog who stole our hearts when she refused to let us leave Bantayan without her, swimming after our boat as we left the island, and then standing on a sandbar crying for us as our boat drove away.
+We met her on our first day on the island and she stayed by our side until we left, sleeping on the porch of our cabin, and laying at our feet at restaurants, and under our chairs at the beach.
 She had obviously just had puppies, as she was lactating but the puppies were nowhere to be found.
 A couple times she whimpered and led us to a spot under a cabin where she dug as if to show us where they might be.
 But there were no puppies there…

 I tried to continue on with my trip but couldn’t stop thinking about her and how badly she wanted to leave the island.
+I couldn’t erase that image from my head of her standing on a sandbar crying and yelping for us as our boat drove away.
 So I brought her home to Canada.
 And it wasn’t easy or cheap.
 But it was the right thing to do.
 With no viable local adoption option, overcrowded shelters, and the alternatives of death row or the meat market, bringing her home was the only thing I could do.

 Everything about this rescue was ridiculous.
 I attempted to carry on with my vacation, heading south of Cebu city to do some scuba diving.
 I had been was waiting for the ferry to Bohol for 2.5 hours (Holy Week, earlier ferries were all booked) and when they made the boarding call for my ferry, I couldn’t do it.
 I couldn’t get on the ferry and continue on with scuba diving and visiting the beautiful sites of the Philippines.
 The next thing I knew, I was at the bus terminal for the 7 hour journey back to Bantayan to be reunited with Mena.
+The line to get a bus was much longer than the number of seats on a bus so I ended up sitting on my bag in the back of a van, grateful I had bought a local SIM card so I could spend the 7 hour journey trying to find a place to stay that night in overbooked Easter weekend in Bantayan.
+Thankfully Kota Beach Resort (where we had met Mena) had one last room available that night but of course the kind souls at the Habitat Sanctuary had already pitched a tent for me in their sanctuary, welcoming a person they had never met before but connected with over a shared passion for street dogs.
+I opted to stay at Kota as that is the beach Mena was known to hang out at.
+Greg and Tina from Habitat Sanctuary had located Mena for me earlier that day so I knew she was still around, and within about 30 seconds of arriving at Kota, Mena came running to me, as if I had never left.
 From there, I devised a plan to bring her back to Canada.
 And I couldn’t have done it without some of the incredible people I met along the way.

 I met some of the most inspiring and amazing people who run small rescues in Bantayan and Cebu.
 These rescues don’t receive government funding and operate with minimal volunteers and resources.
 There are not nearly enough rescues to help dogs like Mena who are healthy, as they’re overrun with sick and injured dogs and cats, stretched far beyond capacity.
 Despite how busy they all are, they took time to sit with me while I cried on the beach with Mena wondering if I was doing the right thing, and met me in a park in Cebu again crying wondering if taking her from her home island was the right thing when we couldn’t find any grass for her to play on in the city.
 There are no words for the support they provided me as a random tourist on a mission to bring a dog home, but just one of the many selfless acts they perform every day in the name of love for the stray animals of the Philippines.